 Click on the button and the JPEG snapshots will automatically be saved in the appointed place.
 The default place of saving snapshots is: C:\.
-To change the storage location, please refer to File Location section for further details.
+To change the storage location, please see File Location (Snapshots and Web Recording), p.
+79 for further details.

-Live View (•)(•) (Pause/Restart)
+Live View (•) (Pause/Restart)